Flipper (1995 TV series): Filming locations

-Initial production on Flipper began in the Florida Keys with the pilot and two other episodes filmed there in Season 1.
-Three locations were used for the "Bal Harbor Research Institute" including Pigeon Key and the Dolphin Research Center on Grassy Key, with a third location used for the beach where Maya first meets Mike.
+Initial production on Flipper began in the Florida Keys, with the pilot and two other episodes filmed there in season one.
+Three locations were used for the Bal Harbor Research Institute, including Pigeon Key and the Dolphin Research Center on Grassy Key, with a third location used for the beach where Maya first meets Mike.
 A fourth location, just east of Conch Key adjacent to Overseas Highway 1, was used when Maya meets Keith in a Jeep to inform him Mike is in trouble.
 This is the same location used in the movie True Lies.

-Three different filming locations were used to portray the Research Institute.
+Three different filming locations were used to portray the research institute.
 The pool area of the institute was filmed at Sea World, Gold Coast.
 The two-story building was notable for being the only set used for the entire run of the series, although it did not appear in every episode.
-The same set was re-used with little modification for other film and television productions such as Sabrina Down Under.
-After filming on Flipper wrapped, the building was demolished in order to accommodate Sea World's Imagine Dolphin Show attraction located nearby.
-Although the area is unrecognizable today, an aerial shot in the Season 1 episode "F. Scott" shows the original configuration of the building at Sea World.
+The same set was reused with little modification for other film and television productions such as Sabrina Down Under.
+After filming on Flipper wrapped, the building was demolished to accommodate Sea World's Imagine Dolphin Show attraction located nearby.
+Although the area is unrecognizable today, an aerial shot in the season-one episode "F. Scott" shows the original configuration of the building at Sea World.

 During the first two seasons only, indoor office space for the institute also appears.
 It is believed that this was filmed on a soundstage at either Sea World or Warner Bros.
 Movie World.

-The exterior façade of the institute's building along the waterfront was filmed in park space abutting the Gold Coast Broadwater located in Southport, Queensland (a suburb of Gold Coast) near Ephraim Island.
+The exterior façade of the institute's building along the waterfront were filmed in park space abutting the Gold Coast Broadwater located in Southport, Queensland (a suburb of Gold Coast) near Ephraim Island.
 The Ephraim Island road bridge is visible in many waterfront shots in the latter half of the series.
 The same location was used for the Air Sea Rescue Substation and The Shipwreck.
 All three buildings along the beachfront and park space were demolished in the early 2000s to make way for apartment buildings and a small harbour.

 The Hampton/Parker family home was filmed at an actual house (now known as McKinnon House) located at 1 Howard St. in the Gold Coast suburb of Runaway Bay.
 The house was located just south of the research institute, substation, and shipwreck filming locations.
 The exterior of the house today is relatively unchanged since filming of Flipper wrapped in 2000.

 Numerous scenes were filmed in and under the water.
-Many scenes above water were filmed in the channels and islands of the Gold Coast Broadwater while some diving scenes were filmed in giant water tanks located at Warner Bros.
+Many scenes above water were filmed in the channels and islands of the Gold Coast Broadwater, while some diving scenes were filmed in giant water tanks located at Warner Bros.
 Movie World.